Sharpe's Gold (TV programme)

 Sharpe's Gold is a 1995 British television drama, the sixth of a series screened on the ITV network that follows the career of Richard Sharpe, a British soldier during the Napoleonic Wars.
-The drama has almost nothing in common with the novel of the same name by Bernard Cornwell.
+Despite its name, the drama has almost nothing in common with the novel of the same name by Bernard Cornwell.
 Scriptwriter Nigel Kneale explained, "I didn't use much of [the book].
 I used the first ten pages, I think.
 Then I had an idea which would be more fun to do.
 It was all about magic by the time I was through with it."